Omo Ghetto: The Saga

 Omo Ghetto: The Saga also known as Omo Ghetto 2 is a 2020 Nigerian gangster comedy film co-directed by Funke Akindele and JJC Skillz.
 The film stars Funke Akindele, Chioma Akpota, Nancy Isime, Eniola Badmus, Bimbo Thomas, Deyemi Okanlawon and Mercy Aigbe in the lead roles.
 This was the second film in the Omo Ghetto franchise and it was also the sequel to the 2010 trilogy film Omo Ghetto.
 The film had its theatrical release coinciding with Christmas on 25 December 2020 and was opened to extremely positive reviews from critics.
-The film became a box office success and surpassed Fate of Alakada as the highest grossing Nigerian film for the year 2020.
-As of 26 January 2021, when the film grossed ₦468 million at the box office it surpassed the record of 2016 film The Wedding Party to become the highest ever grossing film in the Nigerian film industry.
+The film became a box office success and surpassed Fate of Alakada as the highest-grossing Nigerian film for the year 2020.
+As of 26 January 2021, when the film grossed ₦468 million at the box office, it surpassed the record of the 2016 film The Wedding Party to become the highest ever grossing film in the Nigerian film industry.